linux-system-roles/auto-maintenance/lsr_role2collection/collection_readme.md

 ## Use Cases

-This collection provides Anible roles that manage different Linux subsystems.
+This collection provides Ansible roles that manage different Linux subsystems.

 A list of all roles and their documentation can be found at https://linux-system-roles.github.io/ as well as in the Supported Roles section.